After years of experimentation, a key question comes to the forefront in 2026:

 -

-Companies react earlier, reduce costs, and stabilize their processes.
+Companies respond more quickly, reduce costs, and streamline their processes.

-ROI effect: fewer unplanned costs, fewer operational disruptions, improved resilience.
+ROI benefits: fewer unplanned costs, fewer operational disruptions, greater resilience.

 -